francoborrelli/spotify-react-web-client/README.md

 - Follow and unfollow playlists and artists.
 - Add or remove tracks from your library.
 - Change the device in which you are currently playing.
-- Search for tracks, albums, artists and playlists.
+- Search tracks, albums, artists and playlists.

 ## Try it out